walterhiggins/WMPJS/book-outline.md

 The *byPopulation()* function takes 2 parameters: *a* and *b*, both of which it assumes are Minecraft worlds.
 Each Minecraft world object has an *entities* property which is a *Java Collection* of living things.
 The entities property in turn has a *size()* function so if we want to find out how many living beings are on a world we call the world's *entities.size()* method.
 We can compare the populations by subtracting one population size from another.

 #### Term: Java Collection
-A Java Collection is like a Javascript Array - it is a collection of items.
-However, it does not have the same methods or functions and can't be used the same same we use a Javascript Array.
-For example, in Javascript, you can find out how many items are in an array using the *length* property.
+A Java Collection is like a JavaScript Array - it is a collection of items.
+However, it does not have the same methods or functions and can't be used the same same we use a JavaScript Array.
+For example, in JavaScript, you can find out how many items are in an array using the *length* property.
 A Java Collection has no such property.
 To find out how many items are in a Java Collection you need to call a *size()* method instead.
 Many of the objects you'll use in your plugins are Java objects.
 As a general rule, the *server* variable and any of its properties are Java objects.
 Similarly, Events and Players and Block objects are also Java objects so any of their properties will be Java objects too.
-If you want to sort a Java Collection, it's easier to first convert it to a Javascript Array.
+If you want to sort a Java Collection, it's easier to first convert it to a JavaScript Array.
 ScriptCraft comes with a *utils* module which has a *array()* function to do just that.

 The code to use your new *byPopulation()* function would look like this: